dtcooper/crazyarms/docs/index.md

 written from the ground up.

-It's specifically written after its author built a few _fully decentralized_ online radio stations with some common needs finding no existing product fit.
+It's specifically written after its author built a few _fully decentralized_ online radio stations with some common needs, but found no existing product fit.
 Crazy Arms seeks to fit those needs needs out of the box, but allows for stations to customize their stream if necessary to fit their unique use cases.

 ## Installation

-If you're an technical user or a systems administrator wanting to install Crazy Arms, head over to the [installation instructions](./server-setup.md#installation).
+If you're a technical user or a systems administrator wanting to install Crazy Arms, head over to the [installation instructions](./server-setup.md#installation).

 ## Audio Infrastructure Overview